Sales Operations: The Ultimate Guide to Making it a Success

 Multiple platforms can easily overwhelm salespeople with their complexity.

-What was initially intended as a solution can easily become a problem on the sales floor which explains the need for sales ops.
-They manage the sales tech stack which allows sales reps to focus solely on selling.
+Oftentimes what is initially intended as a solution can easily turn into a problem on the sales floor.
+This is why sales operations is needed.
+It manages the sales tech stack which allows sales reps to focus solely on selling.

 - Integrating apps and tools